aeabreu/aeabreu.github.io/README.md

-# aeabreu.github.io
+# Purpose
-Tech writing landing page
+This is my tech writing landing site.
+I am using (for this iteration of the site) GitHub Pages and Jekyll for styling.